dev-null-and-associates/cuddly-rotary-phone/CodeReview.md

 looking for random fixes, you can start with the CWE document itself.

 **Mason Wagner:** The varying ways to scan for CWEs whether manual or automated helps properly ensure the security of the WAF.
 Only using one tool, or only code reviewing manually, may allow for vulnerabilities to go by unnoticed.

+### Combined Reflection
+Overall, the team agreed that in a code review, an automated scan is a great starting point.
+It pin-points places that a reviewer needs manually review, adding additional context into the scanner's output.
+We agree that having multiple people (and tools) looking at the code provides a different lens that vulnerabilites can be found, so having a single person review code will not catch everything.
+Finally, mapping the findings to a specific CWE can help start the process to remediate it, so it is important that the tool assists with that.